Abdur777/VALL-E-TTS/README.md

 #### Where is code for training?
 * [lifeiteng's vall-e](https://github.com/lifeiteng/vall-e) has almost everything.
 There is no plan to release our training code because there is no difference between lifeiteng's implementation.

-#### Where can I download the model checkpoint?
-* We use `wget` to download the model to directory `./checkpoints/` when you run the program for the first time.
-* If the download fails on the first run, please manually download from [this link](https://huggingface.co/Plachta/VALL-E-X/resolve/main/vallex-checkpoint.pt), and put the file under directory `./checkpoints/`.

 #### How much VRAM do I need?
 * 6GB GPU VRAM - Almost all NVIDIA GPUs satisfy the requirement.